cvxvi2/OneCareRewritten/README.md

 <h3>Supported OSes</h3>
 <p>Windows Vista (Any edition) 32-Bit (Disc Versions 1.5, 2.0, 2.5)</p>
 <p>Windows Vista (Any edition) 64-Bit (Disc Versions 2.0, 2.5)</p>
+<p>Window XP (Any edition) 32-Bit (Disc Versions 1.5, 2.0, 2.5) (Please note you must be running SP2 specifically unless you have a V2.5 disc)</p>
-<p>Windows XP is currently in-development.
-The installer on here (as of 0.1.4) currently will only work for XP Service Pack 2 with a V1.5 'Gold' disc.
-All other versions currently won't work, likewise for Server 2008/r2.
+<p>All other versions currently won't work, likewise for Server 2008/r2.
 If anyone has an image of OneCare for Server, please let me know so I can look at adding support for this.
 XP support is functional under beta-testing using BOINC for 2.0 and 2.5, but not implemented into the installer</p>
 <h3>Project Properties</h3>
 <p>Platform: x86/32-Bit</p>
 <p>Targetting Framework: .net 4.0</p>